juice-shop/multi-juicer/guides/aws/aws.md

 ## Step 3.
 Installing MultiJuicer via helm

-**NOTE: To make this work with the ALB Ingress Controller override the values.yaml balancer.type to 'NodePort'.
+**NOTE: To make this work with the ALB Ingress Controller, override the values.yaml balancer.type to 'NodePort'.

 ```sh
 # You'll need to add the multi-juicer helm repo to your helm repos